clarivate/wosjournals-python-client/README.md

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in wos-journals-client-py.apis and wos-journals-client-py.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in wosjournalsclientpy.apis and wosjournalsclientpy.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- `from wos-journals-client-py.api.default_api import DefaultApi`
+- `from wosjournalsclientpy.api.default_api import DefaultApi`
-- `from wos-journals-client-py.model.pet import Pet`
+- `from wosjournalsclientpy.model.pet import Pet`

 Solution 2:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
-import wos-journals-client-py
+import wosjournalsclientpy
-from wos-journals-client-py.apis import *
+from wosjournalsclientpy.apis import *
-from wos-journals-client-py.models import *
+from wosjournalsclientpy.models import *
 ```